Stemmaweb - a collection of tools for stemmatic analysis of texts

 At present the Stemmaweb tools comprise the following:

-Uploader ("Add a new text tradition")
+Uploader ("Add a new text tradition or section")

 Any logged-in user may upload a text collation in one of several forms: